minhtuannguyen/mac_provisioning/README.md

 # Motivation

 I spent a significant amount of time setting up the machine everytime I get a new one. `Time Machine` did help me a lot in the past.
-But with time the system get filled with junk.
+But with time the system still gets filled with junk.

 There are many open-source projects out there for provisioning a new mac, but I didn't trust them much.
 So instead of diving deeply in those codes, I prefer to write this script on my own.
 This script just does the following tasks: